 In my first year I would purchase bookmarks, usually from Demco.
 But eventually I realized two things: I didn’t like having to use my precious budget for bookmarks, and the bookmarks were not especially exciting or cool.
 I started making my own bookmarks.
 The great thing about making them is that I save on my budget, AND I get to offer my students much cooler, more relevant, and more diverse bookmarks.

-I purchase a ream of thick cardstock with the library budget.
-Then I create the bookmarks in canva.com (they actually have TONS of free, ready to print templates.
+I purchase a ream of thick cardstock.
+Then I create the bookmarks in canva.com (they actually have TONS of free, ready to print templates.)
 Then I have our school’s copy center print them in color on the cardstock I supply.
 Student assistants cut them out.

 - The plus side to creating them yourself: